juanantonio284/simple_bash/linux_package_mgmt/apt_1_basics.md

       (It also gives superior visual feedback and uses color highlights and progress bars in the terminal window.)

-But `apt-get` and `apt` provide more than just an easy interface to `dpkg`; they do things that `dpkg` doesn't do.
-They will retrieve files from repositories and will try to assist with missing dependencies and conflicts.
+But `apt-get` and `apt` provide more than just an easy interface to `dpkg`—they do things that `dpkg` doesn't do like retrieving files from repositories and trying to assist with missing dependencies and conflicts.

 "APT" may refer to:

 * The Advanced Package Tool (or APT), the main command-line package manager for Debian and its derivatives.
-It provides command-line tools for searching, managing and querying information about packages, as well as low-level access to all features provided by the libapt-pkg and libapt-inst libraries.
+It provides command-line tools for searching, managing and querying information about packages, as well as low-level access to all features provided by the `libapt-pkg` and `libapt-inst` libraries.

-* The apt package, providing, among others, the apt management tool, a high-level command-line interface for better interactive usage.
+* The `apt` package, providing, among others, the `apt` management tool, a high-level command-line interface for better interactive usage.